DLatheron/react-cool-dropdown/README.md

 ```

 ## TODO List:
-- BUG: Should be able to scroll left and right along a multi-select list of selections;
 - Item rendering override;
 - Toolbars with buttons to control selection - selectAll, clearAll, invertSelection etc.;
 - Adding items (to selection);